PavelTishkin/adventofcode2020-python/README.md

 * Day 10 - Find possible permutations of adapters with specified jolt difference
 * Day 11 - Find which seats are occupied and which are empty based on occupancy rule
 * Day 12 - Find ship position after moving using directions and waypoints
+* Day 13 - Find bus departure and solve for optimal timetable